kittykatattack/learningPixi/README.md

 Setting up
 ----------

-Before you start writing any code, Create a folder for your project, and launch a webserver in the project's root directory.
+Before you start writing any code, create a folder for your project, and launch a webserver in the project's root directory.
 If you aren't running a webserver, Pixi won't work.